zfranklyn/angular-state/readme.md

-## Guide to Learning Redux

-Redux is a library for state management on single page applications.
+# State Management in Angular

 In a complex SPA with many different sources of data flowing left and right, you'll probably be asking yourself *where* you should store data.
 For instance:

 - Where do I keep track of UI state? whether this modal is open? whether user selected "light" vs "dark" theme?
+- In a messaging app, where should all my messages be stored?
 - If multiple components need access to the same source of data, where should I keep the data?
 As a property on the parent component? or as a property on a service?

 Redux's approach is to keep state in a single place, called a `store`, which can be accessed from anywhere in your SPA.
 It's not located on any individual component, and is most similar to having an Angular service dedicated purely to UI state.
 Although Redux was initially made for React, Angular has its own implementation of Redux called `ngrx/store`.